 Green Chef’s higher prices can be explained by its high-quality, fully organic ingredients, eco-friendly packaging, and a variety of menu choices and dietary preferences.
 But if these factors aren’t important to you, it might not be worth paying the extra.

 When it comes to shipping fees, Blue Apron is also the clear winner, charging $7.99 for two weekly meals and offering free delivery for three or more.
-Green Chef, on the other hand, charges a flat fee of $8.99 per box.
+Green Chef, on the other hand, charges between $8.99-$26.97 per box depending on the size of your order.
 Not only is Blue Apron cheaper than Green Chef, but it’s also one of the most budget-friendly services on the market.